mmeyer2k/dcrypt/README.md

 ## Iterative HMAC Key Hardening
 To reduce the effectiveness of brute-force cracking on your encrypted blobs, you can provide an integer `$cost` parameter in your encryption/decryption calls.
 This integer will cause dcrypt to perform `$cost` number of extra HMAC operations on the key before passing it off to the underlying encryption system.

+All keys are hashed at least once with the initialization vector as an extra layer of protection.

 ```php
 $encrypted = \Dcrypt\Aes::encrypt($plaintext, 'password', 10000);